Connect with others who understand.

 Gregory Chudnovsky and his brother David are known as two of the most brilliant mathematicians alive today.
 The brothers work together not just because their interests align but also because David helps Gregory with his mobility issues, which stem from a myasthenia gravis diagnosis.

-Diagnosed with MG at just 12 years old, Gregory has lived most of his life with breathing difficulties and weak muscles.
+Diagnosed with myasthenia gravis at just 12 years old, Gregory has lived most of his life with breathing difficulties and weak muscles.
 But that hasn’t stopped him from completing difficult research.
 Together with his brother, Gregory has published 12 books and 154 papers.
-Gregory also serves as a distinguished industry professor at New York University, where his interest areas include number theory, large scale numerical computation, and mathematical physics.
+Gregory and David are distinguished industry professors at New York University, with a focus on number theory and mathematical physics.

-“Myasthenia gravis is a funny thing,” Gregory told The New Yorker in an interview.
+Gregory has been open about his diagnosis while maintaining his rigorous career in mathematics.
+“Myasthenia gravis is a funny thing,” he told The New Yorker in an interview.
 “In a sense, I’m very lucky, because I’m alive, and I’m alive after so many years.
 There is no standard prognosis.”

 5. NFL Mom Cheryl Williams

 NFL running back Dexter Williams has been playing professional football since 2019, but his commitment to raising awareness for myasthenia gravis started long before that.
-His mother, Cheryl Williams, received an MG diagnosis in 2006.
+His mother, Cheryl Williams, received a myasthenia gravis diagnosis in 2006.
 Ever since she began managing the condition, Cheryl and her athlete son have worked together to spread the word.
+Dexter participated in the first documentary series about myasthenia gravis called “A Mystery to Me.”

-Cheryl compares life with MG to the uniqueness of a snowflake.
-“It looks like everything is so good on the outside, and everything is shaped perfectly,” Dexter said about his mother’s outlook.
-“But on the inside, you can’t see what’s going on, and it vanishes and washes away.
-Each and every day, it can be something different.
-And then it washes away to something different the next day.
-It’s pretty special how she puts it.”
+Cheryl compares life with myasthenia gravis to the uniqueness of a snowflake.
+“It looks like everything is so good on the outside, and everything is shaped perfectly,” Dexter told Sports Illustrated magazine about his mother’s outlook.
+“But on the inside, you can’t see what’s going on, and it vanishes and washes away.”

 Find Your Team

-On MGteam, the social network for people living with myasthenia gravis and their loved ones, members come together to ask questions, give advice, and share their stories with others who understand life with MG.
+On MGteam, the social network for people living with myasthenia gravis and their loved ones, nearly 3,000 members come together to ask questions, give advice, and share their stories with others who understand life with myasthenia gravis.

 Do you have any role models who are living with myasthenia gravis?
 Share your experience in the comments below, or start a conversation by posting on your Activities page.